dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

      |   |   |
      L___l___J
       |_ | _|
-     (___|___)
+     (___|__)
 ```

-# 1. Introdction
+# 1. Introduction
-In this project I am investigating **Graph Anomaly Detection** in Financial Transaction Networks with the help of **Graph Neural Networks**.
+In this project I am investigating **Graph Structure-based Fraud Detection** in Financial Transaction Networks with the help of **Graph Neural Networks**.

-Initially Inspired by the big issue of Value-Added-Tax Fraud, that is not only causing financial losses in the entire European Union as it is assumed that in 2021 alone , approx. 15 Mrd.€  have been stolen by criminals applying Value-Added-Tax Fraud-techniques according to [*Ott (2024)*](https://epub.jku.at/obvulihs/download/pdf/10500928)'.
+Initially Inspired by the big issue of Value-Added-Tax Fraud, where in 2021 alone approx. 15 Mrd.€have been stolen by criminals applying Value-Added-Tax Fraud-techniques in the EU according to [*Ott (2024)*](https://epub.jku.at/obvulihs/download/pdf/10500928)'.
 Due to lack of publically available data, I had to switch to something similar: Money Laundry Patterns in Transaction Networks.
 As I chose a geometry based approach, it might still be useful for VAT Fraud as well.